austingtucker437/packet-tracer-static-routing-lab/README.md

  no shutdown
 ```

-After enabling the interface, the link turned green and routing succeeded.
+After enabling the interface, the link turned green and cross-network routing began working correctly.

 ---